dewetblomerus/mediate-talk/medite-slides.md

 ### Choosing a stack (continued)

-You have some small pieces to choose.
+You have many small pieces to choose.

-1. Distribution, hosting.
+- Distribution, hosting.
 PaaS is really compelling for side projects.
 I like Fly.io
-1. Authentication/Authorization.
+- Authentication/Authorization.
 Maybe separate bullets, maybe BaaS from previous slide.

 ---